eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

   writing meeting notes or whatever.
 I find that this is pointless.
 You know who `[[John Doe]]` refers to.
 Just use Google Contacts or a spreadsheet.

-- **Fiction Writing:** I actually started writing _The Epiphany of Gliese 581_ in my personal wiki, with fragments and chapters in separate pages, but I quickly moved to a git repo with Markdown files because 1) I could compile the disparate files into a single PDF or HTML file for review, and 2) using git for version control (rather than my personal wiki's native change tracking) makes a lot more sense for writing projects.
+- **Fiction Writing:** I actually started writing [_The Epiphany of Gliese 581_][eog] in my personal wiki, with fragments and chapters in separate pages, but I quickly moved to a git repo with Markdown files because 1) I could compile the disparate files into a single PDF or HTML file for review, and 2) using git for version control (rather than my personal wiki's native change tracking) makes a lot more sense for writing projects.

   And you could argue that I could have stayed in my personal wiki by implementing support for transclusion (to assemble all the fragments into one